svanichkin/Settings/README.md

 This library works on many projects such as Mubert, Morse, etc. Top of App Store.

-Under the hood, work with NSUserDefaults (locally and with AppGroups), NSUbiquitousKeyValueStore, Keychain.
+Under the hood, work with NSUserDefaults (locally and with AppGroups), NSUbiquitousKeyValueStore, NSKeychain with Share.

 Sample 1: